daniellee862/jest-testing/README.md

 # Jest Testing

-The purpose of these exercises was to build on my TDD skills.
+The purpose of the exercises was to build on my TDD skills.

 The goal of my tests was to ensure my functions return the correct output when given a range of inputs.